WxxShirley/LLMNodeBed/LLMReasoner/README.md

 The generated explanation files will be automatically saved under the `results/TAPE/{llm}` folder, named as `{dataset}.json`.

+> 📢
+> We have just uploaded the generated texts from both Mistral-7B and GPT-4o to [HuggingFace](https://huggingface.co/datasets/xxwu/LLMNodeBed).
+Feel free to download them and place them in the `main-folder/results/TAPE/{LLM}` directory.

 ### Step 2 - Fine-tuning LMs based on Original and Generated Texts